SalishSeaCast/SalishSeaNowcast/docs/figures/create_fig_module.rst

 The first function in the module is the function that will be called by the :py:mod:`nowcast.workers.make_plots` worker to return a :py:class:`matplotlib.figure.Figure` object.
 This function is always named :py:func:`make_figure()`.
-It is also the module's only :ref:`public function <LibraryCodePublicAndPrivate>` function.
+It is also the module's only :ref:`public function <LibraryCodePublicAndPrivate>`.

 .. code-block:: python